-ANT 4114 surveys the foundational conceptual principles of contemporary theory and practice in anthropological archaeology.
-It is designed for advanced anthropology majors and minors as well as majors in related disciplines who require a thorough overview of fundamental archaeological constructs and methods of research and interpretation, along with an awareness of the contemporary challenges facing archaeology and archaeology's social relevance in the present and future.
-The course combines lectures with practical hands-on applications and introduction to methods and techniques in the laboratory period.
+Why do archaeologists do what they do?
+ANT 4114 explains the concepts and rationale, the foundational principles, of contemporary theory and practice in anthropological archaeology.
+This course is designed for advanced anthropology majors and minors as well as majors in related disciplines seeking an overview of constructs and methods of archaeological research and interpretation.
+Content focuses on contemporary (21st century) archaeology and includes current challenges facing archaeology as well as archaeology's social relevance in the present and future.
+The course combines lectures with practical hands-on applications of techniques in the laboratory period.
 Case studies and artifact examples are drawn from a variety of prehistoric and historic sites, with special attention to Florida archaeology.
-Students should already have some basic knowledge of archaeological techniques and world archaeology by completing ANT 2140, ANT 3141, or an equivalent course.
+Students should already have some basic knowledge of archaeological techniques and world archaeology by having completed ANT 2140, ANT 3141, or an equivalent course.